Japanese Architecture of the Edo Period

 The Influence of Socio-Political Stability

 The socio-political stability of the Edo period played a crucial role in shaping its architectural landscape.
 With the end of frequent warfare, defensive castle construction declined, and attention shifted toward building elegant residences, religious structures, and commercial buildings.
-The Tokugawa shogunate’s centralized government promoted economic growth and urbanization, leading to architectural developments focused on comfort, beauty, and practicality, aligning with the needs of different social classes.
+The Tokugawa shogunate’s centralised government promoted economic growth and urbanisation, leading to architectural developments focused on comfort, beauty, and practicality, aligning with the needs of different social classes.

 Architectural Features and Materials